Exploring Modularity of Agentic Systems for Drug Discovery: Results and Discussions

-Looking beyond the average performance, there are a few questions where the on-average-significantly-worse models perform competitively or even better (see Appendix A.6).
-Examples are questions 2 and 20, which seem to be easy to answer regardless of the LLM involved.
-The answer to question 2 (``How many hydrogen donors does \texttt{CC(=O)OC1=CC=CC=C1C(=O)O} have?'') is ``1 hydrogen donor''.
-It could be that all models answer this question correctly and use the correct tool calls.
-Alternatively, however, it is possible that the LLMs guessed the answer and the number 1 is easy to guess, but it could also be that they reasoned from the SMILES instead of using the tools.
-For question 20 (``How many rotatable bonds does ethene have?''), we see a similar consistent performance.
-Again, this question has a straightforward answer (``0 rotatable bond''), which could be guessed by the LLM.
-Ethene is the most basic double-bond molecule, however, meaning that the information for this question is likely included in the training data of the LLM model and no tool calls are required to get this question right.
+Looking beyond average performance, there are a few questions where models that perform worse overall match or even surpass the top-performing ones (see Appendix A.7).
+All models answer question 20 (``How many rotatable bonds does ethene have?''), correctly for instance.
+This question has a straightforward answer (``0 rotatable bond''), which could be guessed.
+However, since ethene is the most basic double-bond molecule, this information is likely included in the training data of the LLM.
 Upon closer inspection, we indeed found that the tools are not always used to answer this question.
-Furthermore, we can see that for the more complex compound in the form of a SMILES in question 21 (``How many rotatable bonds does \texttt{CC(C)C1CCC1} have?'') the performance varies more across LLMs and the Claude models no longer answer this question correct 100\% of the time.
-For question 22 (``Based on the number of rotatable bonds, is tabersonine or poloppin a more flexible compound?'), we see a drop in performance, though the chemical property asked about remains the same.
+Furthermore, we can see that for the more complex compound in the form of a SMILES in question 21 (``How many rotatable bonds does \texttt{CC(C)C1CCC1} have?'') the performance varies more across LLMs and top models no longer always answer this question correct.
 Finally, the results on question 8 (``What is the molecular weight of \texttt{C1OCc2c1ccc3S=CC=Cc23?}'') and question 12 (``Does guanine have more hydrogen bond donors or acceptors?'') show other models outperform the Claude models and GPT-4o.
 This leaves room for further investigations to understand which factors contribute to those specific questions showing different trends across LLMs.